guitexa/BrosBarbershop/README.md

 Project based on app [GoBarber](https://github.com/guitexa/GoBarber) proposed by Rocketseat on Bootcamp GoStack.

-This is an app to barbershops called BrosBarbershop, where providers set the schedules that they will be availables to work, while costumers can choose a provider who wish and to schedule an appointment.
+This is an app to barbershops called BrosBarbershop, where providers set the schedules that they will be available to work, while costumers can choose a provider who wish and to schedule an appointment.

 ## ⚙️ Install and Usage